-These two terms get used interchangeably, especially by hospital discharge planners working fast.
-They are not the same service.
+Home care vs home health in Tennessee is one of the most-confused distinctions in eldercare: these two terms get used interchangeably, especially by hospital discharge planners working fast.
+They are not the same service, and the difference decides who may legally do the work and who pays.

 Home health is medical: skilled nursing, physical therapy, wound care.
-Requires a doctor's order, requires the patient to be homebound, and is usually covered at $0 by Medicare or TennCare.
+It requires a doctor's order, requires the patient to be homebound, and for covered services the patient generally pays $0 under Medicare or TennCare.,

 In This Guide

-Home Care vs Home Health at a Glance
+Home Care vs Home Health in Tennessee at a Glance

 Home Care (Non-Medical) Home Health (Medical)